mlab-upenn/gokart-sensor/Planning/README.md

 ### 2.(Optional) TUM global raceline optimization

+#### Overview
+we use the [TUMFTM global_racetrajectory_optimization](https://github.com/TUMFTM/global_racetrajectory_optimization).
+All the related codes are under `/scripts/trajectory_generator`.
+It is a simplified version only contains the code related to min-curvature optimizaiton.

 #### Dependencies

 TUM global raceline optimization requires numpy==1.18.1 and scipy==1.3.3 which are both outdated.
 However, installing them does not cause trouble for other scripts yet, so we will just keep those versions.